williamjturkel/H3885G-FW25/A01/README.md

     - Use the **URL-loading feature** in the Gemini interface to ask Gemini to summarize and extract entities from each URL.
 This ensures the document is readable by the AI later.
 3. **PDF/Document Conversion**:
     - For any relevant web pages (not PDFs), use your browser's "Print to PDF" function.
 This ensures a clean, single-file document suitable for NotebookLM grounding.
-    - **Goal**: Convert all selected web content into PDF format (this is mandatory for reliable grounding in NotebookLM).
 4. **Repeat & Filter**:
     - Repeat steps 1-3 until your team has acquired enough sources.
 How much is enough?
 If your sources are book length (hundreds of pages), then you need about 10 of them.
 If they are shorter (e.g., long webpages) then you will need about three times as many.
 For mixtures of book-length and shorter sources, somewhere in between.
 (This is because of the source limits of the free tier of NotebookLM.
 In Dec 2025 they were 500,000 words or 200MB per source file, with a maximum of 50 sources per notebook.)
     - Filter ruthlessly: Exclude short news clippings, simple landing pages, or low-quality sources.